hongseok-yang/probprog19/README.md

 ## 1. Important Announcements

+#### [May 27] Homework 4 - Solve only the first question.

+It is likely that we won't have time to cover the theory of Quasi-Borel spaces in the remaining lectures.
+So, skip the second question in Homework 4, which is about product and function-space constructions for Quasi-Borel spaces.

+#### [May 27] Project presentation and project report.

+We will have project presentation on the 3rd and the 5th of June.
+Each group will give a 15-minute talk and have a 5-min Q&A session.
+Here is the order of presentation.

+###### 3 June (Monday)

+1. Seungmin Ahn, Woogeun Bae, Wonjoon Jang, and Hyungseung Whang.
+2. Youngin Lee, Vu Phuong Thao, Magnus Myrmo Osberg, and Hyeonguk Ryu.
+3. Changmin Lee, An Guoyuan, Minsu Kim, and Ahcheong Lee.
+4. Seongwoong Jo, Dohyun Kim, Minji Lee, and Dongpyeong Seo.

+###### 5 June (Wednesday)

+1. Yoonseo Kim, Haebeom Lee, and Yuna Seol.
+2. Seunghyeob Lee.
+3. Sanguk Park.

+###### Project report.
+Due: 2:00pm on 7 June (Friday).

+All groups including those who do track B should submit reports on what they did and what they learnt.
+One report is enough for each group.
+The reports should have at most two pages.
+As usual, you can email your report to TAs and me, or submit it in the homework submission box.

 #### [May 19] No lecture on 22 May.

 We will not have a class on the 22nd of May (Wednesday).
 This is because I am involved in running the interviews for the graduate admission for KAIST CS.